 You can also choose to use your elective courses to satisfy the requirements of a minor subject.

-Minors for students specialising in Media Design
+Minors for students majoring in Media Design

-The BDI allows an optional minor to be taken alongside the Media Design specialisation.
+The BDI allows an optional minor to be taken alongside the Media Design major.
 A minor can be another subject offered within the BDI programme, or can be a subject offered by another Faculty or School within the University.

 A minor requires 60 points at 200- and 300-level, including at least 15 points at 300-level.
 You need to plan ahead to ensure that you do any prerequisite 100-level courses as your first year electives.